riraccuia/pig/README.md

 * Stream multiplexing (for streamed protocols)
 * Configurable via command line flags or TOML configuration file
 * MTLS and JWT-based authentication for secure client-server connections
+* ICE candidate gathering with hole punching for NAT traversal (QUIC transport only)

 _*Windows support is implemented but not at all tested at this time_